SandhiyaRajagopal/mdp-representation/README.md

 ### Sample State

-(0, 0, 1) → Robot is in Room 0, Room 0 is dirty, Room 1 is clean.
+(0, 0, 1) → Robot is in Room 0
+Room 0 is dirty
+Room 1 is clean.

 ### Action Space